Get involved with IEEE WIE

 On the form, please complete all required fields (remember to be very specific with regard to significant performance).
-You can leave the nomination section blank (if you are requesting WIE’s assistance for a nomination) and this information will be completed after your information is reviewed by the WIEC.
+You can leave the nomination section blank (if you are requesting IEEE WIE’s assistance for a nomination) and this information will be completed after your information is reviewed by the IEEE WIEC.

 Also, on this form you can add your two additional references.
-If you need WIE’s assistance for references please leave this section blank and WIE will assist with finding references for you.
+If you need IEEE WIE’s assistance for references please leave this section blank and WIE will assist with finding references for you.

 For additional information, visit the IEEE Senior Member Web page.